 Jennifer Bourne

-Jenny holds a Ph.D. in Intercultural Communication from the University of Maryland.
-She also holds a master’s degree from Newcastle University in the UK and a bachelor’s degree from China.
+Jennifer holds a PhD in Intercultural Communication from the University of Maryland, along with a master’s degree from Newcastle University UK, and a bachelor's degree from China, showcasing her extensive educational background and expertise in managing global communications and operations.

 By Jennifer Bourne